crossbario/crossbar-examples/benchmark/web/README.md

 * The `/` path is configured to serve static files over HTTP from the folder `..`, relative to the node configuration.
 * The `/json` path is configured to serve a serialized JSON value as specified in the configuration.
 * The `/resource` path is configured to serve a Twisted Web resource written by us and contained in [myresource.py](myresource.py).
-* The configuration files for more workers replicates above, with the only adjustment being the CPU affinity set for each worker.
-Setting the CPU affinity is a performance optimization.

 There are two critical options is above for `"endpoint"`: